dblock/code.dblock.org/_posts/2010/2010-04-28-java-native-access-jna-325-shipped.markdown

 The following large areas have been covered to some extent in native interfaces and utility libraries: Registry, SSPI, Active Directory, DPAPI, Users and Groups and Shell.

 There will be more refactoring and coverage in the next release.
 It also seems to have picked up a little traction on the mailing list as people have been sending patches with more Win32 code.
-I’ll do my best at committing that, so send more.
+I'll do my best at committing that, so send more.
 The goal is to eventually cover all of win32 SDK and put the Java to Win32 interoperability problem to rest.